engineerlondon/engineerlondon.github.io/_posts/2019-11-17-InsertionSort.markdown

 categories: algorithms
 mathjax: true
 ---
-A simple search algorithm, we iterate through each element in our array starting from index=1, we store `arr[i]` in a a temp variable, we then test if the element we have on the LHS of our temp "currentValue" ie arr[0] should be on the RHS of the temp value with `arr[j] > currentValue`, if the element is already in the correct place relative to the current value we  skip over the while loop and for the sake of keeping the code simple we assign the value we took from arr[i] back to arr[i] resulting in no change.
+A simple search algorithm, we iterate through each element in our array starting from index=1, we store `arr[i]` in a temp variable, we then test if the element we have on the LHS of our temp "currentValue" ie arr[0] should be on the RHS of the temp value with `arr[j] > currentValue`, if the element is already in the correct place relative to the current value we  skip over the while loop and for the sake of keeping the code simple we assign the value we took from arr[i] back to arr[i] resulting in no change.
 However if the currentValue is less than the previous value ie we have a bigger value at arr[i] than at arr[i+1] eg `arr[1] > arr[2]`, then we go into the while loop which shifts each value that satisfies this condition to the right by one to make a space to **insert** the value.

 # Runtime: \\(O (n^2)\\) average case.
 * Where n is the number of elements to sort.